balder-dev/balder/doc/source/basics/features.rst

     class SenderFeature(balder.Feature):

         def send(msg):
-            raise NotImplementedError("this feature has to be implemented by feature class of Setup")
+            raise NotImplementedError("this feature has to be implemented by feature class of setup")

 .. code-block:: python